konveyor/kai/docs/demo.md

 If you don't have access to GEN_AI key, you can run the server in demo mode which will use cached responses

-To run the server in demo mode, `GENAI_KEY="dummyvalue" DEMO_MODE=true make run-server`
+To run the Kai server in demo mode, `GENAI_KEY="dummyvalue" DEMO_MODE=true make run-server`

 ## Step 2: Demo